aws-samples/sample-visualizing-access-rights-for-identity-on-aws/README.md

 1. [Identity Store](https://docs.aws.amazon.com/singlesignon/latest/IdentityStoreAPIReference/welcome.html)
 2. [Identity Center](https://docs.aws.amazon.com/singlesignon/latest/APIReference/welcome.html)

 Lastly we also want to bring in Unused Access findings and Internal Access findings from [IAM Access Analyzer](https://docs.aws.amazon.com/IAM/latest/UserGuide/what-is-access-analyzer.html), which we will do using EventBridge.
-To to this, the solution needs to have Unused Access Analyzer and Internal Access Analyzers setup, look
+To achieve this, the solution needs to have [Unused Access Analyzer](https://docs.aws.amazon.com/IAM/latest/UserGuide/access-analyzer-create-unused.html) and [Internal Access Analyzer](https://docs.aws.amazon.com/IAM/latest/UserGuide/access-analyzer-create-internal.html) setup.
-* [here](https://docs.aws.amazon.com/IAM/latest/UserGuide/access-analyzer-create-unused.html) to find out how to create an Unused Access Analyzer, and
-* [here](https://docs.aws.amazon.com/IAM/latest/UserGuide/access-analyzer-create-internal.html) to find out how to create an Internal Access Analyzer

-However, there are also things we need to build the relationships, such as the relation between principals and permission sets, and, the roles that provisioned into each account part of the AWS IAM Identity Center deployments.
+However, there are also things we need to build the relationships, such as the relation between principals and permission sets, and, are provisioned into each account part of the AWS IAM Identity Center deployments.

 In order to understand these relationships, lets conceptualize the relationships we need to build in this diagram.